Translation Activity Reports

-Use the filters at the top to filter the data by project, language, or date.
-For instance, it's easy to find out who worked on Chinese translations for your iOS Transifex project during April.
+Below it translation activity by your team members.
+You can filter the data by project, language, or date.
+For instance, it's easy to find out who worked on Chinese translations for your iOS Transifex project in June.

 To download a copy of your report as a CSV file, click the Download CSV button in the header.

-The two main metrics in Reports are New Words and Edit Words.
-Here's what each means:
+The main metrics in Reports are translated, edited, and reviewed words.
+Here's what each one means:

-- New Words – New words are the number of newly translated words.
-Only the first translation for a string is counted in new words.
+- Translated Words – Translated words are the number of newly translated words.
+Only the first translation for a string is counted.
 This means each source string only appears in the new words count once.

-- Edit Words – Edit words are changes made to an existing translation.
+- Edited Words – Edited words are changes made to an existing translation.
 It's important to note that Edit words are not reviewed words.

 Next to the new word count in the report, there are bar charts showing the TM leverage for the new words translated.
 With it, you can see how much a translator was able to rely on TM for the new words they translated.